Ultimate XL Nappy Disposal Bundle with 18 Refills

 You can cancel at any time

 Breastfeeding can be challenging at times.
-Some parents experience nipple pain that's caused by breastfeeding both during the early days and beyond.
+Whether it’s finding the right position, or dealing with all the changes to your breasts, including sore nipples.
+Some women experience nipple pain when breastfeeding, both during the early days and beyond.

 Sore nipples are the most common breastfeeding complication and are usually the result of an improper latch.
 Try not to worry, nipple pain can usually be resolved at home.
 But don't hesitate to consult your GP, health visitor, or midwife if you have any concerns.